 Dear Washington Rock is a new blog series in which people ask our representative, The Rock, questions about which materials to use for their projects.
-If you’re interested in having your question answered, send us an email.
+If you’re interested in having your question answered, drop us a line.

 Dear Washington Rock: My friend and I are working together on an earth science project for our 8th grade class.
 We have to solve an erosion problem on the hillside behind our school.
 Our task is to stop major erosion on the hillside due to large amounts of water flowing down it.

 We are competing with other teams to find the best solution.
 Each team will present its findings to the class and make a model of their research.
 Then our class will determine the best way to save the hillside.